obzervr/engineer-activity/README.md

 # Note
 There may be areas of the system that you are more or less familiar with.
 Please point this out to your interviewer.
 There is no penalty for not being a React developer if your experience is with Angular or other JS frameworks.
 Having this knowledge will help to frame our questions and changes we suggest.

+# Quality Note
+The code in this activity is purposefully poor.
+It should be noted that the code in this activity should not be used as an insight into the quality of code, design or practices applied to production code at Obzervr.